LambdaSchool/Sprint-Challenge--DS-Linear-Hash-Tables/README.md

 # Sprint Challenge: Hash Tables and Blockchain

-This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
-This Sprint, we learned how hash tables combine two data structures to get the best of both worlds and were introduced into the fascinating world of blockchains.
-In your challenge this week, you will demonstrate proficiency by solving algorithms in Python using hash tables and add another key feature to your blockchain.
+In this week's Sprint you implemented some classic and fundamental data structures and learned about how to go about evaluating their respective runtimes and performance.
+We also learned how hash tables combine two data structures to get the best of both worlds.

+This Sprint Challenge aims to assess your comfort with these topics through exercises that build on the data structures you implemented and the algorithmic intuition you've started to build up.

 ## Instructions